Last Updated: January 20, 2023

 - Employee salary deferral contribution

-Once the incorporated business owner’s compensation is determined (or estimated in the case of advance planning), the maximum Solo 401k contribution may be determined as follows, based on 2017 limitation.
+Once the incorporated business owner’s compensation is determined (or estimated in the case of advance planning), the maximum Solo 401k contribution may be determined as follows, based on 2022 and 2023 limitation.

 With respect to your self-employment income earned from your S-corporation, you can contribute: